 Judy Bentley writes hiking guides, history, and biography.
 She taught composition, literature, and Pacific Northwest History for more than 20 years at South Seattle College and now enjoys more time hiking, biking, exploring history, and writing.

 She has written 15 books of young adult nonfiction, including biographies of Sandra Day O’Connor, Desmond Tutu, Fidel Castro, Harriet Tubman, Thomas Garrett, William Still, James Tilton and Charles Mitchell, a fugitive slave boy on the West Coast Underground Railroad.

 Her first book for a general audience was Hiking Washington’s History, published by the University of Washington Press, followed by Walking Washington’s History: Ten Cities.
-The second edition of Hiking Washington’s History, co-authored with guidebook author Craig Romano, will be available in Spring 2021, with many new hikes and updates.
+The second edition of Hiking Washington’s History, co-authored with guidebook author Craig Romano, was published in 2021 with 12 new hikes, updates, and more detailed trail information.

 She lives in a home looking west over Puget Sound, a view that distracts on sunny days and turns thoughts inward on gray, rainy days.
-She leads walks along the pathways that have resonance for her–Alki, the Duwamish River, Coal Creek, Yakima Pass, Cowlitz Pass, and the Columbia Hills.
+She leads walks and hikes along the pathways that have resonance for her–Alki, the Duwamish River, Coal Creek, Cowlitz Pass, and the Columbia Hills.
 Listen to this interview by Feliks Banel on KIRO about history hikes in the Puget Sound area.